ress059/ecu/doc/ntnode_h/index.rst

     ECU_NTNODE_PREV_SIBLING_AT_FOR_EACH(n, &iter, &node0)
     {
-        /* Iterating over &node0 returns &node0 since it has no siblings. */
+        /* Iterating over &node0 returns &node0 then terminates since it has no siblings. */ }
-    }

     ECU_NTNODE_PREV_SIBLING_AT_FOR_EACH(n, &iter, &node1)
     {
-        /* Iterating over &node1 returns &node1 since it is the first sibling. */
+        /* Iterating over &node1 returns &node1 then terminates since it is the first sibling. */ }
-    }

     ECU_NTNODE_PREV_SIBLING_AT_FOR_EACH(n, &iter, &node2)